StamusNetworks/SELKS/README.rst

 Getting SELKS
 =============

 You can download ready to use images from the `SELKS download page <https://www.stamus-networks.com/open-source/#selks>`_.
+You can find here the `first time setup guide <https://www.stamus-networks.com/open-source/#selks>`_.

 Howto run SELKS
 ===============

 Prerequisites
 -------------

-Recommended initial test set up for SELKS is 2 CPUs 5 Gb RAM

 The minimal configuration for production usage is 2 cores and 6 Gb of memory.
 As Suricata and Elastisearch are multithreaded, the more cores you have the better it is.